mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-02-22-browser-cache-how-etags-works-in-rails-3-and-rails-4.markdown

 tags: [Cache, Performance]
 ---

-Entity tags (ETags) are a mechanism that web/application servers and browsers use to determine whether the entity or component (images, scripts, stylesheets, page content etc) in the browser's cache matches the one on the origin server.
+Entity tags (ETags) are a mechanism that web/application servers and browsers use to determine whether the entity or component (images, scripts, stylesheets, page content, etc) in the browser's cache matches the one on the origin server.

 <!-- more -->